This country-specific Q&A provides an overview to tax laws and regulations that may occur in Italy.

 Partnerships can be set up in the form of società in nome collettivo, società in accomandita semplice or società semplice and they are all transparent for income tax purposes, so that partners are taxed on their share of the partnership’s profits regardless of whether the partners are resident or non-resident of Italy.
 Societa’ in nome collettivo and societa’ in accomandita semplice are generally used to run small and medium size businesses; income accrued with these partnership and imputed to the partners is always classified as business income.
 Societa’ semplici are generally used for succession planning purposes and as holding companies of certain particular assets given the flexibility as to the rules applicable to their government and the fact that the income imputed to the partners does not lose its original qualification.

-Trusts are generally qualified as taxable entities unless their beneficiaries are clearly identified and have a right to the income of the trust (such as a right to claim the distribution of an income); in such a case a trust is considered transparent and the income is imputed to the beneficiaries to the extent of their respective rights to the said trust income.
+Trusts can be qualified as (i) taxable entities (ii) transparent entities: when their beneficiaries are clearly identified and have a right to the income of the trust (such as a right to claim the distribution of an income); in such a case a trust is considered transparent and the income is imputed to the beneficiaries to the extent of their respective rights to the said trust income; (iii) disregarded entities: this is typically the case when the settlor or beneficiaries have, de facto, significant powers in relation to the management of the trust assets.
+The income and gains of a disregarded trust are imputed to the settlor or beneficiaries, depending on the circumstances, and taxed in their hands as if they received them directly.

 Is liability to business taxation based upon a concepts of fiscal residence or registration?
 Is so what are the tests?

 Liability to income tax depends on the tax residence of the company.
 For the relevant test please see above answer to question 7.
-Non resident companies are taxed in Italy on the income attributed to their Italian permanent establishments.
+Non resident companies are taxed in Italy on the income attributed to their Italian permanent establishments and on other income sourced in Italy under general rules.

 Are there any special taxation regimes, such as enterprise zones or favourable tax regimes for financial services or co-ordination centres, etc?